Jamy4000/VRSF_Hybrid_ECS/README.md

 For more info about the Scriptable Objects and the Framework created, please check the Github Repository given above as well as the Unite talk and Example project provided by Unity and Ryan Hipple.

 For more info about the Event System we are using, please check the Github Repository and video given above as well as the example project I've created on my Github page.

-# Releases
-The stable versions are placed in the Release section of this repository.
-Multiple packages are available, with extensions depending on your use.
-The only one you absolutely need is the VRSF_Hybrid_Core package.